 Out of the classroom

-A variety of field work trips and visits are organised by the Department, ensuring students have the chance to explore the physical environment that exists on their doorstep and further afield.
-These range from local trips to study the coast on St Andrews East Sands beach, to international expeditions to the Amalfi coast in Italy.
+A variety of fieldwork trips and visits are organised by the Department, ensuring pupils have the chance to explore the physical environment that exists on their doorstep and further afield.
+These range from local trips to study the coast on St Andrews East Sands beach, to UK and international expeditions to, Yorkshire, Lancashire and even the Amalfi coast in Italy.